fys-clesch/pyb/README.md

 # igyba

-Copyright 2015 Clemens Schäfermeier, clemens ( at ) fh-muenster.de
+Copyright 2015 - 2020 Clemens Schäfermeier, clemens ( at ) fh-muenster.de

-    This file is part of igyba.
+    This file is part of pyb.

     igyba is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by